Sahiiil1406/poke-fightSimulator/README.md

 - **Code Reusability**: Keep components generic if they’re likely to be reused on multiple pages.
 Place such components in the root `components/` folder.

 - **Code Organization**: Keep your code **well-organized** and **modular**.
 Each page should have its own directory with subcomponents for different sections of the page.

+- **Responsivness**: Make sure that the website looks and works for all screen sizes ie. mobile desktop tab .

 ## Using Tailwind Theme Colors